 - UVB Light – I’m going to work on the assumption you got the strip light version of the UVB bulb.
 Really they are the best solution.
 Simply lay it flat on top of the enclosure and this will provide enough of a spectrum for your chameleon to get the UVB it needs.
 UVB light cannot penetrate glass so only do this if you have a screen cage or the top of your glass enclosure is mesh.

-- Grow Light – Should you choose to get one just place this on top of at the back behind the UVB lights.
+- Full Spectrum Light – Should you choose to get a separate one just place this on top of the enclsoure behind the UVB lights.

-Make sure you have a perch running below the highest one and some good plant cover surrounding it and below it.
+Make sure you have a perch running below the basking perch and some good plant cover surrounding it and below it.

 You’ll need to leave a bit of bare space at the top of the enclosure so your chameleon can sit directly under the basking lamp without having the heat blocked and UVB rays blocked by plant matter.